satoshinm/WebSandboxMC/README.md

 # WebSandboxMC

-A web-based interface providing an interactive 3D preview or glimpse of your Glowstone server, for use with [NetCraft](https://github.com/satoshinm/NetCraft)
+A web-based interface providing an interactive WebGL 3D preview or glimpse of your Glowstone server

 ## Features
 Currently supports: